-- 24. 1 Southeastern's concern in this matter is the responsibility of accounting for the safety and whereabouts of dorm students in the case of accidents or emergencies.
-Students should understand and be fully cooperative in this matter. - 24.
+- 31. 1 Southeastern's concern in this matter is the responsibility of accounting for the safety and whereabouts of dorm students in the case of accidents or emergencies.
+Students should understand and be fully cooperative in this matter. - 31.
 2 Students are allowed to take an unlimited number of home visits each semester. - a.
 A "home visit" is defined as a student spending the night in his/her home as long as one or more of the student's parents will be home for the duration of the visit.
-Students of the opposite sex will not be allowed to take home visits together unless closely related. (exceptions may be granted in the event of extenuating circumstances: i.e. emergencies). - b.
-Any student who chooses to take a home visit is required to inform his/her Dean even if they do so each weekend. - c.
+Students of the opposite sex will not be allowed to take home visits together unless closely related. (exceptions may be granted in the event of extenuating circumstances: i.e. emergencies) - b.
+Engaged couples may, with advanced notice, be given permission to take a "Home Visit" in order to discuss and make plans concerning the wedding, as long as they do not spend the night together in the same home.
+They also cannot miss their CS church more than two times per semester or a required Southeastern event. - c.
+Any student who chooses to take a home visit is required to inform his/her Dean even if they do so each weekend. - d.
 While taking a home visit, students must remember they are still subject to the rules of the college.
-Infraction of the rules during a "home visit" may result in a revocation of this privilege. - d.
-A student may miss only two Sundays in the church they have chosen for their Christian Service per semester outside of holidays. - e.
+Infraction of the rules during a "home visit" may result in a revocation of this privilege. - e.
+A student may miss only two Sundays in the church they have chosen for their Christian Service per semester outside of holidays. - f.
 The student is responsible to see that his or her Christian Service Assignments are taken care of in their absence.

-24.3 Staying Off Campus:
+31. 3 Staying Off Campus:

 - a.
 Special Circumstances may require a student to stay off campus on Saturday night.
-These circumstances are defined as: - b.
-Students who are on a church staff as a youth pastor, assistant pastor, or similar position as determined by the pastor. - c.
-Students whose family is directly involved in the planting, building and growing of a mission church. - d.
-Students whose Christian service assignment or work responsibilities require a Saturday night stay at home.
-Guidelines for this situation are as follows: - 1) Christian service assignment must be home church related involving Saturday and

-Sunday duties.
-The necessity of this situation is determined by the Christian service supervisor and the Dean of Students.

-- 2) Work related situations must be approved by the Dean of Students. - 3) The student must stay in his or her own home with one or more of the parents being home for the duration of the stay. - i.
-College rules still apply. - ii.
-75 mile radius
+These circumstances are defined as: - 1) Students who are on a church staff as a youth pastor, assistant pastor, or similar position as determined by the pastor. - 2) Students whose family is directly involved in the planting and growing a mission church. - 3) Students whose Christian service assignment or work responsibilities require a Saturday night stay at home.
+Guidelines for this situation are as follows: - i.
+Christian service assignment must be home church related involving Saturday and Sunday duties.
+The necessity of this situation is determined by the Christian service supervisor and the Dean of Students. - ii.
+Work related situations must be approved by the Dean of Students. - iii.
+The student must stay in his/her own home with one or more of the parents being home for the duration of the stay.
+College rules will apply.

-24.4 Special Home Visits:
+31. 4 Special Home Visits:

 - a.
-Students who live more than four (4) hours from the college and would otherwise be unable to take a "Home Visit", may be allowed to visit a home other than his/her own home, (i.e. A sibling, grandparent, a fellow student's home, an adoptive family at the church you are attending while at college, etc.) under the following circumstances. - b.
-There must be written permission from both the parents of the home to be visited and parents of the student doing the visiting. - c.
-Permission must be given to the respective Dean before the student is allowed to leave campus. - d.
-The student should prepare ahead of time for these occasions. - e.
-Such visits are to be counted in the total number allowed per semester. - f.
-At least one (1) parent will be home for the duration of the visit.
+Students who live more than four (4) hours from the college and would otherwise be unable to take a "Home Visit", may be allowed to visit a home other than his/her own home, (i.e. A sibling, grandparent, a fellow student's home, an adoptive family at the church you are attending while at college, etc.) under the following circumstances. - 1) There must be written permission from both the parents of the home to be visited and parents of the student doing the visiting. - 2) Permission must be given to the respective Dean before the student is allowed to leave campus. - 3) The student should prepare ahead of time for these occasions. - 4) At least one (1) parent will be home for the duration of the visit.

-24. 5 Rules While on Home Visit:
+31. 5 Rules While on Home Visit: